14 Olympic Moments That Changed History

-The Olympics are a time for the whole world to come together, celebrate athletic achievements, and root for their teams and the stars.
-Yet even the Olympics are not immune to international conflict and controversy, nor to worldwide crises.
-From boycotts, protests, and postponements to showstopping and record-breaking triumphs, these are the moments that shook the world while everyone was watching.
-For something a little less serious, laugh at these Olympic memes.
+The Olympics are a time for all of us to come together and admire the Olympic rings, celebrate athletic achievements, and root for our country with the hope it’ll take home medals.
+Yet the Games aren’t immune to international conflict and controversy, nor worldwide crises.
+From boycotts, protests, and postponements to showstopping and record-breaking triumphs, these are the moments that shook the Olympics while the world was watching.

-Women were never allowed to compete in the Olympics until the Paris Games in 1900 when their participation in lawn tennis and golf events secured a position for female athletes in future Games.
-The London 2012 Olympics signified a new gender milestone with the debut of Women’s Boxing, and it was the first Games in Olympic history with female athletes from every competing country.
+The 1900 Olympics were a huge first for women.
+Female athletes weren’t allowed to compete in the Olympics until the Paris Games, when their participation in lawn tennis and golf events secured a position for women in the future.
+The London 2012 Olympics signified a new gender milestone with the debut of Women’s Boxing, and it was the first Olympic Games in history with female athletes from every competing country.

 Black athlete Jesse Owens broke records and won several gold medals, shattering Hitler’s aim to use the 1936 Games as an example of the “new Aryan man.”
-Owens later befriended his German competitor in the long jump, Luz Long, and the pair’s lap of honor became a symbol of the triumph of sportsmanship over Nazi ideology.
-Read Owens’ story and watch rare footage of him at the Games.
+Owens later befriended his German competitor in the long jump, Carl Ludwig “Luz” Long, and the pair’s lap of honor became a symbol of the triumph of sportsmanship over Nazi ideology.
+Read Owens’s story and watch rare footage of him at the Games.

+The 1948 London Games marked a milestone for athletes who use wheelchairs.
 English doctor Ludwig Guttmann founded the International Wheelchair Games to help rehabilitate wounded veterans of World War II.
-Using sports therapy, he invited wheelchair athletes to compete, and the event eventually became the modern Paralympic Games.
+Using sports therapy, he invited wheelchair-using athletes to compete, and the event eventually became the modern Paralympic Games.

-As the first Olympics ever to be televised and include a brand endorsement by an athlete, the Rome Games ushered in a new era of commercialism and changed the way the world viewed its Olympians.
-The Games also spotlighted a negative side of the competition with the first doping scandal, revealing how far some athletes would go to bring home the gold.
+As the first Olympics to be televised and to include a brand endorsement by an athlete, the Rome Games ushered in a new era of commercialism and changed the way the world viewed its Olympians.
+The Games also spotlighted a negative side of the competition: The first doping scandal revealed how far some athletes would go to win the gold.

 Tragedy infamously marred the Munich Games when 11 Israeli athletes were taken hostage and killed by Palestinian terrorists.
 Although the Olympics continued and the incident led to increased security, the message of international peace promoted by the Games was permanently damaged.